WHITE DRAGON

 T'Zin has no known connection to:

-Kreol served as commander of the group.
-Davina and T'Zin were also named.
-In combat they wore armored suits that gave them superhuman strength and durability and allowed them to fly and project energy blasts.
 The White Dragon blamed all failures on Kreol, and Davina found Kreol to be incompetent as well.
-When Kreol nearly killed Iron Man when they were supposed to capture him, she attacked him physically.
-The distraction allowed Iron Man to destroy their mini-submarine.
+When Kreol nearly killed Iron Man when they were supposed to capture him, Davina attacked Kreol physically--the distraction allowed Iron Man to destroy their mini-submarine.

-All were likely have been killed in the destruction of the submarine, but some could have survived.
+All were likely to have been killed in the destruction of the White Dragon's submarine, but some could have survived.

 --Iron Man I#39 (40